 - Voice Messages for when a text-only memo doesn’t quite get the message across.

-However, Spike is more than a simple communication app – it’s a complete productivity suite, offering everything you need to collaborate.
+Spike for Teams is much more than a communication service – it’s a complete productivity suite, offering everything you need to collaborate.
 Spike’s Unified Calendar pulls in appointments from all your connected accounts, while the built-in Tasks and To-Do Lists let you stay on top of your work wherever you are, all without switching apps.

 - All-in-one communication, collaboration, and productivity app means no switching between software